dmauser/azure-virtualwan/inter-region-azfw/README.md

 ### Components

-- Two Virtual WAN Hubs in two different regions.
+- Two Virtual WAN Hubs in two different regions (default EastUS2 and WestUS2).
 - Eight VNETs (Spoke 1 to 8) where:
     - Four VNETs (spoke 1, 2, 3, and 4) are connected directly to their respective vHUBs.
     - The other four (indirect spokes) spoke 5, 6, 7, and 8.